realchh/caribou/benchmarks/gcp_benchmarks/image_processing/readme.md

 Original source: https://github.com/ddps-lab/serverless-faas-workbench (the original repository's license file is included in this directory).

-This benchmark requires access to the S3 bucket named `caribou-image-processing-benchmark`, with the AWS Region set to `us-east-1` (N. Virginia).
+This benchmark requires access to the Google Cloud Storage bucket named `caribou-image-processing-benchmark`.

-Alternatively, the user may change the S3 bucket name and region in `app.py`, by changing the values of `s3_bucket_name` and `s3_bucket_region_name` to the desired bucket.
+Alternatively, the user may change the Google Cloud Storage bucket name and region in `app.py`, by changing the values of `gcp_bucket_name` to the desired bucket.

 There needs to be an image file in the bucket, for example `image_name.jpg`, in a folder